-101 trees were inventoried within the biological study area including ten coast live oak (Quercus agrifolia) trees.
-All 10 of the oak trees meet the City's criteria for a protected oak tree.
-Appendix B presents the location of the individual trees mapped and assessed for the proposed project.
-Overall, the trees exhibit growth and structural conditions that are typical of their location in an undeveloped urban landscape.
+117 were inventoried within the biological study area and the off-site improvement area (101 trees were inventoried within the biological study area and 16 within the off-site improvement area).
+The biological study area includesing eleventen ten coast live oak (Quercus agrifolia) trees (ten within the biological study area and one within the offsite improvement area).
+Of the 11eleven coast live oak, aAll 110 of the oak treesthat meet the City's criteria for a protected oak-tree.
+The 16 trees inventoried in the off-site improvement area meet the City's criteria for a protected tree as they are located on City-owned property within Bailey Canyon Wilderness park.
+Appendix B1 and B2 presents the location of the individual trees mapped and assessed for the proposed project.
+Overall, the trees exhibit growth and structural conditions that are typical of their location in an undeveloped urban landscape and park setting.
 The trees include various trunk and branch maladies and health and structural conditions.
-As presented in Appendix A, 29% of the individually mapped trees (29 trees) exhibit good health; 48% (48 trees) are in fair health; and 24% (24 trees) are in poor health.
-Structurally, 6% (6 trees) of the individually mapped trees are considered to exhibit good structure, and 77% (77 trees) exhibit fair structure; and 18% (18 trees) have poor structure.
+As presented in Appendix A, 32.529% of the individually mapped trees (3829 trees) exhibit good health; 45.38% (5348 trees) are in fair health; and 22.24% (264 trees) are in poor health.
+Structurally, 13.76% (16 trees) of the individually mapped trees are considered to exhibit good structure, and 70.17% (8277 trees) exhibit fair structure; and 16.28% (198 trees) have poor structure.
 The trees in good condition exhibit acceptable vigor, healthy foliage, and adequate structure, and lack any major maladies.
 Trees in fair condition are typical, with few maladies but declining vigor.
 Trees in poor condition exhibit declining vigor, unhealthy foliage, poor branch structure, and excessive lean.
 No pests or pathogens were observed on site.

-Trees within the biological study area vary in size and stature according to species and available growing space.
+Trees within the biological study and off-site improvement area vary in size and stature according to species and available growing space.
 The site's trees are composed of single- and multi-stemmed trees, with single-stemmed trunk diameters that range from 2 to 44 inches, and multi-stemmed trunk diameters that range from 4 to 76 inches.
-Tree heights vary from 8 to 55 feet.
+Tree heights vary from 8 to 6055 feet.
 Tree canopy extents range from 5 feet to approximately 70 feet.